-Olympus E-M10 II versus Panasonic FZ1000
+Olympus E-M10 II vs Panasonic FZ1000

 The Olympus OM-D E-M10 Mark II and the Panasonic Lumix DMC-FZ1000 are two digital cameras that were revealed to the public, respectively, in August 2015 and June 2014.
 The E-M10 II is a mirrorless interchangeable lens camera, while the FZ1000 is a fixed lens compact.
-The cameras are based on a Four Thirds (E-M10 II) and an one-inch sensor.
-The Olympus has a resolution of 15.9 megapixel, whereas the Panasonic provides 20 MP.
+The cameras are based on a Four Thirds (E-M10 II) and an one-inch (FZ1000) sensor.
+The Olympus has a resolution of 15.9 megapixels, whereas the Panasonic provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ1000 is notably larger (36 percent) than the Olympus E-M10 II.
 In this context, it is worth noting that neither the E-M10 II nor the FZ1000 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the FZ1000 has a lens built in, whereas the E-M10 II is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the E-M10 II and their specifications in the Micro Four Thirds Lens Catalog.

 Concerning battery life, the E-M10 II gets 320 shots out of its BLS-50 battery, while the FZ1000 can take 360 images on a single charge of its DMW-BLC12 power pack.